Altered dominant 7th chords

 b1313

-*) The 11 (4th) will normally not be added to a V7 chord.
-If you use a fourth, you will omit the third.
-The result is a sus4 chord.
+*) The 11 (4th) is normally not added to a V7 chord.
+If you use the 4th, you omit the 3rd and the result is a sus4 chord.

 Notation

-• If a dominant 7th chord comes with the ending alt (e.g. G7alt), you can decide which alterations you add to the V7 chord.
+• If a dominant 7th chord is notated with the suffix alt (e.g., G7alt), you can choose which altered tensions to add to the V7 chord.

-• The tension tones may be exactly written in the chord symbol, e.g. G7(b9), G7(#9), G7(b13), G7(b9,b13), etc. if the composer or arranger has intendet to do so or you're dealing with a transcription that just shows what was played on a certain recording.
+• Sometimes the tensions are written explicitly in the chord symbol, e.g., G7(b9), G7(#9), G7(b13), G7(b9,b13), etc., either because the composer/arranger intends it or because a transcription shows exactly what was played on a specific recording.

-Especially in tunes with frequent chord changes (1-2 chords per bar, medium or up tempo) even these chord symbols are often just taken as a common V7alt, which means you may play a G7(b13) instead of a G7(b9), because it's more handy to play on the fretboard for the moment.
+Especially in tunes with frequent chord changes (1-2 chords per bar at medium or up tempo), such symbols are often treated as a general V7alt.
+In practice you might play G7(b13) instead of G7(b9) if it sits better on the fretboard.

 C7alt